quantmind/pulsar-queue/README.rst

 API
 =============

-Tasks backend
+Tasks Producer
 -----------------

-The tasks backend is obtained from the Task application ``backend`` attribute:
+The tasks producer API is obtained from the Task application ``api`` method:

 .. code:: python